 Eastbay Youth All-American Bowl

-Thank you to the talented athletes who are submitting highlight DVDs for the 2014 games.
-The committee has been reviewing thousands of nominations and are still in the midst of evaluations, submit yours today!
+We would like to congratulate all the athletes who were selected to play in this years game!
 FBU's ultimate goal is to train you in technique because technique plus talent beats talent alone.
 Stay motivated and keep working hard.